microsoft/ignite-learning-paths-training-data/README.md

 Along with the video of the presentation, this repository will link to all the assets you need to successfully present including PowerPoint slides and demo instructions & code.

+## Intelligent decision making through modern data warehousing

+Data is the greatest asset to a company in the process of intelligent decision making.
+How is my business performing?
+How do I get more insights to turn from a reactive approach to a pro-active and predictive scenario?
+TailWind Traders, is driving the digital transformation by breaking the barriers caused by data silos, and building an analytics solution.
+In this learning path you’ll about the journey of building out an analytics solution through modern data warehousing as a core engine to provide intelligent decision making.

 ## Sessions

 Here all the sessions available in the learning path **Modern Data Warehouse** (aka: **DATA**)